rajyan/low-cost-ecs/README.md

 # Try it out!

-The easiest way to see what this construct does is to clone this repository and deploying sample server.
+The easiest way to see what this construct creates is to clone this repository and deploying sample server.
 Edit settings in `bin/easy-cerver.ts` and deploy cdk construct.
 [Public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) with your own domain is required.

 ```